Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

   - css
 ---

-Today I will teach you, something useless, but fun!
+Today I will teach you something useless but fun!
 I will teach you how to create text with a **disco effect** in CSS.

 I wanted to explore the `hue-rotate` function and really didn't have any better use case for it.

-> If you have a nice use-case drop me a message!
+> If you have an excellent use case drop me a message!

 ## HTML Structure